sudarshansudarshan/aicamp/Handbook.md

 ## Code of Conduct
 ---
-Participants are expected to adhere to the following code of conduct:

-**Respect and Inclusivity**: Everyone is expected to treat one another with respect, regardless of age, background, or skill level.

-**Learning Environment:** The primary goal of the program is learning about artificial intelligence (AI).
-Participants are expected to focus on educational activities rather than distractions or non-educational discussions.

-**Professionalism:** Display professional behavior throughout the camp by being punctual, dressing appropriately (as per college guidelines), and using language that is constructive and educational.
+- Maintain cleanliness throughout the campus.
+- No personal vehicles allowed on the campus.
+- Please refrain from doing any kind of substance misuse in the college, including consuming alcohol, smoking, drugs, etc.
+- No sexual misconduct should happen in the college.
+Legal action will taken in that case.
+- No damage should be done to the college property.
+- Do not involve in any activity that disrupts the overall integrtiy of the institute, any individual or the the Department.
+- Refrain from bringing any unauthorised individuals inside the campus.
+- Do not bring any high power electrical equipments in the hostel, i.e., kettle, iron, cooler, Table Fan etc.

-**Conflict Resolution:** If disagreements or conflicts arise, participants should address issues calmly and respectfully with each other.
+- If disagreements or conflicts arise, participants should address issues calmly and respectfully with each other.
 Volunteers are available to help mediate if necessary.

-**Intellectual Property Rights:** Stress the importance of respecting copyright laws and intellectual property.
-This includes not distributing copyrighted materials without permission and acknowledging others' work and contributions in any shared projects.

-**Prohibited Actions:**
-Personal Vehicles: Kindly refrain from bringing personal vehicles onto the premises.
-Unauthorized Individuals: Bringing individuals who are not authorized onto campus is strictly prohibited.

- Punctuality: Entry to class is not permitted after 5 minutes past the scheduled start time.
- Substance Use and Misconduct: Engaging in smoking, alcohol consumption, drug use, or any form of sexual misconduct may result in expulsion from the program.
-The college reserves the right to take legal action if necessary.

-**Departure Notification:** If you need to leave campus for any reason, please inform us in advance.
-Include details such as departure and return times, purpose, companions, hostel and room number, mode of travel,contact info and emergency contact Through email @aivs.iitrpr.ac.in .
+- If you are leaving the campus for any reason, please inform us in advance through email at aivs@iitrpr.ac.in.
+Include:
-Electrical Equipment: Please refrain from bringing high-power electrical equipment onto campus.

-Your cooperation in adhering to these guidelines is greatly appreciated.
-Together, we can foster a positive and productive learning environment for all participants.

-**Follow Instructions:** Carefully follow all instructions given by instructors for assignments, projects, etc. Read the Handbook and FAQ carefully before contacting the TAs/Instructor for any concerns.
+    - Departure and Return times
+    - Purpose
+    - Companions (if any)
+    - hostel and Room number
+    - Mode of Travel
+    - Contact Info and Emergency Contact Number
+- Do not damage any property of the hostel, use the washrooms responsibly.

 ## Schedule
 ---